magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 For more guidance, see this summary of [Web Content Accessibility Guidelines (WCAG) 2.0 standards](https://www.w3.org/WAI/WCAG20/glance/).

 Also, test your content’s readability.
-On the [Flesch-Kincaid Readability Test](http://www.readabilityformulas.com/free-readability-formula-tests.php), Magento Admin content should score above 50 (high-school level).
+On the [Flesch-Kincaid Readability Test](http://www.readabilityformulas.com/free-readability-formula-tests.php), Magento Admin content should score above 50, which is approximately high-school level.
 <br><br>

 **Use correct terms and content style.**